 For a smoother customs clearance process, you can transmit your customs documentation electronically with FedEx Electronic Trade Documents.
 Learn how this can help you avoid customs delays, speed up delivery and reduce paperwork.
+Find out more here.

 Contact

 Please contact us at brexitquestions@fedex.com or visit our website fedex.com/brexit